mrc-ide/msc-istda-2019/syllabus/istda-syllabus_msc-2019.md

 Tutorial sheets with practice problem sets will be provided at the start of each week to consolidate and practice the statistical concepts discussed in each lecture.
 Problem sets are to be worked on independently or with peers over the course of the week, with opportunity to ask questions to course tutors during Wednesday morning R tutorials.
 Problem sets from the previous week will be reviewed on Monday mornings immediately preceeding each lecture.
 Successful completion of problem sets will prepare you well for the statistical theory and practice written exam.

-#### Maths review (optional)
+#### Maths review sessions (optional)

-Optional Maths Review sessions on Wednesday afternoons will review core mathematical used in advanced statistics.
-They will involve a mixture of lecture and interactive problem sets to practice concepts.
+Optional Maths Review sessions on Wednesday afternoons (2-3:30 pm) will review core mathematical used in advanced statistics.
+Sessions will cover the following topics:

 * Weeks 1 through 3: Calculus (Derivatives, Integrals, Differential Equations).
-* Weeks 4 through 7: Matrix Algebra.
+* Weeks 4 through 8: Linear Algebra.
-* Weeks 8 through 10: Introduction to Python.
+* Weeks 9 through 10: Introduction to Python.

+These topics are relevant to statistical modelling and will provide the students with key concepts to better understand the mathematical framework underlying the models, their assumptions, and limitations.
+The sessions will involve a mixture of lecture and interactive problem sets to practice concepts.

-These sessions are recommended for any students not recently familiar with these topics who are planning to proceed to mathematical modelling, advanced statistics (e.g. Bayesian statistics, spatial statistics), or machine learning modules in the second term.
+These sessions are strongly recommended for any students who are planning to proceed to mathematical modelling, advanced statistics (e.g. Bayesian statistics, spatial statistics), or machine learning modules in the second term.

 ## Assessments

 There will be three modalities of assessment:

 * Three __Applied Statistics Lab Group Presentations__ will comprise 20% of the total course marks (6.7% each).
 Presentations will consist of reporting the results of three applied statistics group projects and are the primary opportunity to practice oral communication of statistical findings.
-Each group presentation will be approximately 15 minutes occurring during weeks four, seven, and ten.
+Each group presentation will be approximately 10 minutes occurring during weeks four, seven, and ten.

-* A one hour __Statistical Theory and Practice Written Exam__ on  <DATE> will comprise 40% of the course marks.
+* A one hour __Statistical Theory and Practice Written Exam__ on 7 January 2020 will comprise 40% of the course marks.
 The exam format will be multiple choice and short answer exam with pen and paper.
 The exam will assess knowledge and application of the statistical principles and concepts covered in the course.

 * The __Applied Statistics Mini-Project__ will comprise 40% of the overall marks.
-The mini project instructions will be provided on <DATE> and project papers will be due on <DATE>.
+The mini project instructions will be provided on 30 December 2019 and project papers will be due on 10 January 2020.
 For the exam you will be given a dataset and a research question.
 From this you will design an analysis plan and conduct a statistical analysis to address the research question.
 The report will be a maximum of 3000 words in the format of a medical journal paper.
 This will be your primary opportunity to practice written communication of statistical findings.

 ## Syllabus

-> JE: To add Bland and Altman notes and other relevant readings (e.g. good missing data review)

 #### Week 1 (7 October)

 _Lecture:_ Principles of statistical inference, sampling variability the normal distribution.

+* Learning objectives:
+  * Understand the purpose and principles of statistical inference.
+  * Calculate and interpret standard summary measures of a sample.
+  * Define the normal probability distribution, why it arises, and why it is important.
+  * Calculate the area under the curve of the normal distribution.

+* Reading:
-* Reading: Kirkwood and Sterne, Chapters 1-5
+  * Kirkwood and Sterne, Chapters 1-5
+  * Altman DG, Bland JM.
+Uncertainty and sampling error.
+2014; 349: g7064. https://www.bmj.com/content/349/bmj.g7064
+  * Altman DG, Bland JM.
+(1994) Quartiles, quintiles, centiles, and other quantiles.
+BMJ 309, 996. https://www.bmj.com/content/309/6960/996
+  * Altman DG, Bland JM.
+(1995) The normal distribution.
+BMJ, 310, 298. https://www.bmj.com/content/310/6975/298
+  * Altman DG, Bland JM.
+(2005) Standard deviations and standard errors.
+331, 903. https://www.bmj.com/content/331/7521/903

 _Special Lecture:_ The Role of Statistics in Epidemiology and Public Health